 The rest of the paper is organized as follows.
-In Section 2, we formulate the problem.
-The nominal controller design are presented in Section 3.
-In Section 3.2, a robust controller is designed which guarantees ISS from the estimation error input to the tracking error state.
-In section 3.3, we introduce the RL GP-UCB algorithm as a model-free learning to complement the ISS controller.
-Section 4 is dedicated to an application example and the paper conclusion is given in Section 5.
+In Section II, we present some notations, and fundamental definitions that will be needed in the sequel.
+In Section III, we formulate the problem.
+The nominal controller design are presented in Section IV.
+In Section IV-B, a robust controller is designed which guarantees ISS from the estimation error input to the tracking error state.
+In Section IV-C, the ISS controller is complemented with an MES algorithm to estimate the model parametric uncertainties.
+In Section IV-D, we introduce the RL GP-UCB algorithm as a model-free learning to complement the ISS controller.
+Section V is dedicated to an application example and the paper conclusion is given in Section VI.